How a shadow banking crisis sent India's autos sector into a tailspin

 Preliminary data indicates passenger vehicle sales may have plunged as much as 30 percent in July.
 The slump in India, along with a simultaneous slide in Chinese auto sales, is a blow for automakers wrestling with higher costs driven by more stringent emission norms and a push to develop electric cars.

-Unlike in China, where the plunge in cars sales has been caused largely by new emissions rules, India has seen a mix of factors that have combined to erode demand for automobiles.
+Unlike in China, where the plunge in car sales has been caused largely by new emissions rules, India has seen a mix of factors that have combined to erode demand for automobiles.

 Prime Minister Narendra Modi's 2016 ban on high-value bank notes, higher tax rates under a new goods and services tax regime, a boom of ride-sharing firms such as Uber and Ola, and a weak rural economy have all played a role.